enRamirez/311_wk4_day2_node_mysql/README.md

 ## Setup

+We're going to update this project to user newer modules and syntax

+In BeeKeeper or MySQL Workbench, connect to the database and run the initialize.sql script that is included in this project.

+delete package.json and package-lock.json (also delete node_modules if you already installed)

+create a new package.json to use latest versions of: devDependencies
+     nodemon
+ dependencies
+     express
+     mysql
+     dotenv
+ add start and dev commands to "scripts"

+npm install

+create a .env file and add your db creds add to .gitignore

+create a public folder
+ add index.html  -- come back and ! link the stylesheet and add h1 'It works' add index.css

+index.js
+ require path
+ remove bodyParser
+ add app.use(express.json());
+ add app.use(express.static('public'));
+ remove app.get 'Welcome to our server' add app.get with res.sendFile to go to public index.html

+create a .env file
+add your db creds

+connection.js
+ require('dotenv').config()
+ add your db creds variables

+test to make sure get /users works

 Initialize and run the app: `npm install` && `npm start`.

 The app is using `nodemon`.
 Any changes made (and saved) will cause the server to restart.